freeflowthought/doggy-defi/README.md

 A smart contract system for handling USDC payments with event verification using transient storage, designed for EIP-7702 batched transactions.
 BeaconPay introduces a sponsored transactions feature, allowing dApps and merchants to cover gas fees for their users.

+## Mission

+To revolutionize decentralized finance by providing dApps and merchants with an unbreakable, ultra-efficient, and user-centric payment infrastructure that eliminates blockchain barriers, enabling frictionless adoption and empowering billions to transact securely without technical hurdles.

+## Future Vision

+To pioneer the ultimate on-chain payment ecosystem, dominating as the universal standard for seamless, instantaneous digital transactions across all major blockchain networks, bridging traditional finance with cutting-edge DeFi through intuitive on/off-ramps, and unlocking innovative capabilities like AI-driven intent-based payments, automated bulk cross-chain settlements, and global scalability for a truly borderless economy.

 ## Overview

 This project consists of:

-- **Eventor**: A contract that validates and emits payment events using transient storage.
+- **Eventor**: A contract that validates and emits payment events using transient storage, implementing a commit-reveal pattern for payment verification.
 - **Paymaster**: A contract that enables sponsored transactions, allowing a third party to pay for gas fees.
 - **EventorHarness**: A test version of Eventor without EOA restrictions.
 - **Test Suite**: Comprehensive tests with mainnet forking.